-‘INFECTED’: How the media scrambled to cover Trump and the first lady’s positive tests
+‘INFECTED’: How the media scrambled to cover Trump and the first lady’s positive coronavirus tests

 “I know there will probably be those who want to politicize something like this as quickly as possible, which is sad but predictable,” Hannity said after news broke of the president’s positive test.

-Others at the network, like Washington correspondent Griff Jenkins, recognized the gravity of the moment.
+Others at the network, like Washington correspondent Griff Jenkins, noted the gravity of the moment.

 “This will be a day remembered in Washington for a very long time,” Jenkins said.